ryneches/SuchTree/README.md

 * `depth` : the maximum depth of the tree
 * `root` : the id of the root node
 * `leafs` : a dictionary mapping leaf names to their ids
+* `leafnodes` : a dictionary mapping leaf node ids to leaf names

 The available methods are :